atharv6f/Bengaluru-Real-Estate-price-prediction/README.md

 ## Part 3: Deploying on AWS

 1. Launch an EC2 instance running Ubuntu 18.04 AMI.
+2. Set up security with the following configuration
+     * **Inbound Rules**: Allow http traffic at port 80, https traffic at port 443 and SSH(TCP protocol)  at port 22
+     * **Outbound Rules**: Allow all inbound traffic
 2. **sudo apt-get update** (To update the existing software on AMI)
 3. **sudo apt install python3-pip**( Install pip)
 4. **Virtual Environment**